vipin-gunda/MovieGenreClassification/README.md

 ## Set Up Data Folder
 Create a folder called `data` in the root directory of the project.
 This folder will contain the data files for the project.

-You can download the data from: https://grouplens.org/datasets/movielens/latest/
+You can download the data from: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset

-Make sure to select the *full* dataset.
+Make sure you rename the unzipped folder as **movies***.
 The directory should look like this:
 ```
   \data
-    \ml-latest
-      \genome-scores.csv
-      \genome-tags.csv
-      \links.csv
-      \movies.csv
-      \ratings.csv
-      \tags.csv
+    \movies
+      credits.csv
+      keywords.csv
+      links.csv
+      links_small.csv
+      movies_metadata.csv
+      ratings.csv
+      ratings_small.csv
 ```